marinayasinsky/portfolio/README.md

-# Marinka's Portfolio React App
+# Portfolio React App

 This is a simple portfolio website built with React.
-The website showcases Marinka's skills and projects.
+The website showcases My skills and projects.
 The website is deployed using Netlify and is accessible at https://marinkas-portfolio.netlify.app/.

 ## Features
-- Home page with a welcome message and links to Marinka's LinkedIn and GitHub profiles.
+- Home page with a welcome message and links to LinkedIn and GitHub profiles.
-- About page with a brief introduction of Marinka's background, skills, and interests, as well as a downloadable resume.
+- About page with a brief introduction of my background, skills, and interests, as well as a downloadable resume.
-- Projects page with a list of Marinka's recent projects, including descriptions and links to view the projects online.
+- Projects page with a list of recent projects, including descriptions and links to view the projects online.
-- Contact page with a simple form for visitors to contact Marinka.
+- Contact page with a simple form for visitors to contact Me.
 - Tech News section displaying the latest technology news, using the News API.
-- Responsive design optimized for desktop and mobile devices Navbar with links to all pages that smoothly scrolls to the relevant sections
+- Responsive design optimized for desktop and mobile devices
+- Navbar with links to all pages that smoothly scrolls to the relevant sections
 - Downloadable resume in the About Me page
-- State management using React hooks, including useState for form input fields and checkboxes, and useEffect for fetching data from the News API and Marinka's API.
+- State management using React hooks, including useState for form input fields, and useEffect for fetching data from the News API.

 ## Wireframe